 Developing the skills and knowledge required to understand and operate blockchain technology may fulfil industry needs.
-The World Economic Forum (WEF) describe blockchain as 'the vaccine against future disruption in the seafood industry'.
+The World Economic Forum (WEF) describe blockchain as 'the vaccine against future disruption in the seafood industry'6.
 As COVID-19 restrictions anchored fishing fleets, halted seafood processing and left seafood markets with limited supplies, the businesses most vulnerable to disruption were those with dispersed supply chains, involving international freight and a predominance of sales to hospitality venues nationally and internationally.
-The most resilient seafood businesses were those with local sourcing and an online presence that allowed them to pivot to offer direct sales and delivery.
+The most resilient seafood businesses were those with local sourcing and an online presence that allowed them to pivot to offer direct sales and delivery, along with business planning, decision-making and analysis capabilities.

 The WEF note that seafood industry operators could benefit from the use of blockchain technology, which facilitates many of the systems and operations that proved to be resilient during pandemic-induced disruptions.
 Blockchain allows stakeholders across the value chain to manage contracts and transactions, and to see, in real time, the location of a product or shipment, its destination, and additional information such as processing and storage information.
 It also helps businesses to plan and strategise by providing information on markets, including current buyers and sellers.
+While blockchain may be an enabler, trust and capability in the systems are required to ensure success.
+A key issue will be how accessible blockchain systems are to small operators, and whether use of the technology may add to pressures on pricing.